SEND Intent Statement

 How will my child be included in activities outside the classroom including school trips?

 Your child will be allowed to attend any school club allocated to their specific year group.
 We endeavour to make all activities accessible for all.
 Where there may be some extra arrangements to be made, you can arrange to meet with the club leader to ensure safety and inclusivity for your child.

 How accessible is the school environment?

-Our school has enough laptops/iPads stored in trolleys that all staff can access to support the curriculum.
-All classrooms have laptops that children can use and all Teachers and Teaching Assistants have their own iPad.
+Our school has an IT Suite which has enough laptops that all staff can access to support the curriculum.
+All classrooms have iPads that children can use and all Teachers and Teaching Assistants have their own iPad.